sqrl-planner/helm-charts/README.md

 - Helm 3.0+
 - A Kubernetes cluster that is accessible from your local machine

+### Helm Plugins

+The following Helm plugins are required to deploy the charts in this repository:

+- [helm-secrets](https://github.com/jkroepke/helm-secrets) - A plugin that helps manage secrets in Git repositories using Mozilla SOPS

+See each plugin's documentation for installation instructions.

 ## Sqrl Planner Backend

 The `sqrl-planner` chart deploys all backend services needed to support the backend of the Sqrl Planner application.